mnguyencntt/anz-farmer-platform/README.md

 # anz-farmer-platform
-## Basic e-commerce cart application built with React & Redux
+## Basic e-commerce shopping-cart application built with React & Redux

 This simple application prototype shows how we can use React and Redux to build a friendly user experience with instant visual updates.